 Xooa is an enterprise blockchain cloud application platform.
-Xooa is focused on reducing barriers for enterprise blockchain adoption by making blockchain app development easier and faster, and enabling higher quality projects.
+Xooa is focused on reducing barriers for enterprise blockchain adoption by making blockchain app development easier and faster, which enables higher quality projects.

 Xooa is a cloud service (SaaS) rather than a technology.
 As such, there is no initial effort before users can begin benefiting from it.
 Xooa provides a tooling-layer-as-a-service built on top of popular blockchain technologies such as Hyperledger Fabric and Ethereum.

-Xooa is distributable which means it is both centralized and decentralized.
+Xooa is distributable, which means it is both centralized and decentralized.
 The ability to start centralized and move to distributed (without losing data) at any time is one of several core features that makes Xooa unique and valuable.
 Centralized databases are easier to experiment with and suited more for early stages such as rapid prototyping, demos, and POCs.
 Decentralized databases are normally used for later stages, such as go-live, when trust is facilitated through decentralization by using blockchain.

 Developers choose Xooa because it enables them to be more productive, while avoiding technology lock-in.